-Figure 3.2.1 Upstream of River Wiwi

 3.4.2 Midstream

 The midstream of the river Wiwi was taken at Wiwiso located at Kumasi municipality.
 The clarity of the river varies depending on the season.
 During the month of April the colour of the river was observed to be very clear as a result a high number of fishes and other aquatic organisms were seen.
 But during the month of May the clarity of the water reduced , it was observed to brown in color.
 As a result low or no species of fish were recorded during this season.
 Apart of fishes, other organisms such as tadpole , chirligig bettle , crab, mosquito larva and snakes were seen.
 There is no or no rocks present, as a result the turbulence was low and continuous flow of the river.
 Temperature variation from morning , afternoon and evening were recorded as 28.1 º, 27.9º and 27.6º.
 The mean depth(d) was recorded as 0.627m, width(W) was 5.380m, length(L) is 43.590m.
 The area (A) was recorded as 234.51m2 .
 The velocity was calculated three times as 0.36, 0.34 and 0.38ms-1 and the discharge(Q) 84.42m2s-1